BEFORE You Write Your Book

 Always start with Number One: YOU!
 A book requires a lot of time, money, and energy, and you must know what you want out of something before you begin (a book or anything else)!

 2. What do you want the readers of your book to do, not do, or both?
-Example: For You Must Write a Book, I want every reader to write a (quality) book, and not write a bad one!
+Example: For You Must Write a Book, I want every reader to write a (quality) book, and not write a bad one (get a free copy of it right here)!
 There’s a lot of misinformation out there, and I wanted to help as many people as I could with a truly informative guide (how did I do?
 Tell me!).

 Another example, from a computer services provider: prospective clients hire me because they recognize I am the expert in my field and sign a 5-year contract and not continue to try to piece-meal those services through multiple providers or on their own.